FROM WILD MAN TO KING:

 With the loss of his golden ball, the young prince also lost his golden boyhood.
 His privileged status as a royal child passing his days in carefree play about his father's palace was gone forever.
 In his encounter with the forbidden, devil like creature in the cage, the boy discovered another, much darker side of life.
 A frightening, fascinating darkness led him deep into the unknown.

 Almost all cultures have a tradition of some sort of fall or decline from an original state of innocence, perfection, and wholeness.
 According to Judeo-Christian myth, the first humans lost their original innocence and perfection as a result of their disobedience to divine command.
 Gnostic Christians, declared heretics by the early Catholic Church, pondered the Genesis story and came down on the serpent's side.
 According to Gnostic theology, the creator, far from being the good, just, and all powerful being he claimed to be, was an ignorant and evil fallen minor deity.
-Inverting the traditional interpretation, the Gnostics claimed that the serpent was actually a savior sent to bring knowledge of the real nature of the world and its maker.(4)
+Inverting the traditional interpretation, the Gnostics claimed that the serpent was actually a savior sent to bring salvific knowledge of the real nature of the world and its maker.(4)

 In both orthodox and heretical accounts, the pre-fall state was one of ignorance as well as innocence.
 Consciousness, the awareness of who and where one is, rests upon the ability to make distinctions, to be aware of the passage of time and the changes that it brings.
 In the eternity of Eden before the fall, none of this was apparent, for nothing changed.
-Only after eating from the Tree of the Knowledge of Good and Evil did Adam and Eve become aware of the constantly changing interplay of opposing, yet complementary forces - good and evil, light and dark, female and male, self and other - that, inextricably intertwined one with another, make up the human condition.
+Only after eating from the Tree of the Knowledge of Good and Evil did Adam and Eve become aware of the constantly changing interplay of opposing, yet complementary forces - good and evil, light and dark, self and other - that, inextricably intertwined one with another, make up the human condition.

 As in the Genesis account, the gaining of new knowledge, the opening to new ways of being, often follows a violation of established boundaries.
 Like the serpent lurking in the garden, a tempter of some sort, through a combination of seduction, guile, threats, and promises, urges the forbidden.
 He may be a trickster, like Coyote, Raven, or Rabbit in Native American stories, who never follows the rules.
 His utter disregard for the accepted principles of proper behavior often results in disaster.
-Yet he is also a savior who brings new life, healing, and knowledge.(5)
+Yet the trickster is also a savior who brings new life, healing, and knowledge.(5)

 Yielding to temptation, breaking through the rigidity of established norms, can be an important and liberating step on the way to finding one's own identity and way of life.
 It can also be confusing, frightening, and disillusioning.
 There is, of course, often genuine danger in attempting the forbidden which, after all, has likely been placed off limits for good reasons.
 For all the Grimm's little prince knew, the wild man might have eaten him for lunch.
 Beyond physical dangers, there may be even more serious psychological risks.
-A boy lacking a relatively secure, stable sense of self, and some awareness of the difference between constructive and destructive risk taking, can easily become addicted to the thrill of rule breaking for its own sake.
-Defying convention in the company of other young rebels, he establishes a pseudo-identity based primarily on what he is not, avoiding the more difficult question of who he really is.
+A boy lacking a relatively secure, stable sense of self, and an awareness of the difference between constructive and destructive risk taking, can easily become addicted to the thrill of rule breaking for its own sake.
+Compulsively defying convention in the company of other young rebels, he establishes a pseudo-identity based primarily on what he is not, avoiding the more difficult question of who he really is.

 The transformative power of an encounter with the shadow comes not through blindly following it to act out the forbidden, but from consciously engaging the challenge it presents to everyday morality.
 As anyone who has paid attention to his dreams knows, the unconscious is not governed by the considerations that govern actions in the outer world.
 The wild man, coming as he does from the same regions as dreams, likewise has little regard for the rules of daily life.
 If we are to have any hope of acquiring the treasure that he holds for us, we have to find some way to bridge the gulf between his world and ours.
 This, of course, is much easier said than done.
 When we sit down to bargain with the wild man, we come face-to-face with all the terrible ambiguities and moral dilemmas of the no man's land between the prescribed and the forbidden, the known and the unknown.
 It is here that the real struggle, the real work that leads to transformation, occurs.